mwvgroup/Pitt-Google-Broker/README.md

 ## Broker ORM

 The `broker` package represents the current state of our work developing a broker system.
 It stores data using a PostgreSQL backend which can be accessed via a [SQLALchemy](https://www.sqlalchemy.org) based object relational mapper (ORM).
-The orm will automatically create a database on your machine called *pitt_broker*.
+The ORM will automatically create a database on your machine called *pitt_broker*.
 To populate this database run

 ```python
 from broker import orm